raystack/frontier/docs/docs/reference/api.md

 #### GET
 ##### Summary

-Get all Admins of a Project
+Get all Admins of a oroject

 ##### Parameters